TurboGears/tg2/docs/main/SQLAlchemy.rst

 from within your project's home directory.

-Pylons (The TurboGears 2 underground framework) defines a setup-app function that paster will connect to the database and create all the tables we've defined.
+Pylons (the TurboGears 2 underground framework) defines a setup-app function that paster will connect to the database and create all the tables we've defined.

 The default database setup configurations are defined in development.ini.
 So if you just run the script without modification of development.ini, the script will create a single-file database, which called 'devdata.db', in your project directory.
 If you change your data model and want to apply the new database, go delete 'devdata.db' and run the 'paster setup-app' command again.